Remi-Huguet/C-Libs/README.md

 # C-Libs
-Some functions from the basics c libs maked, and new ones.
+Some functions from the basic C libraries were made, along with new ones.

 ## Description
-This project create a lib with a lot of function of the string.h lib and others utils functions like printf or malloc.
+This project creates a library with many functions from the string.h library and other utility functions like printf and malloc.
-Some functions were very easy to do, others were way more difficult.
+Some functions were very easy to implement, while others were much more challenging.
-The idea of this project was to refacto projects i've done in first year of studies at Epitech, but after learning more things.
+The idea behind this project was to refactor projects I did in my first year at Epitech after gaining more knowledge.
 All functions have unit tests.

 ## Run